 Dr Jenny du Preez

-Jenny Boźena du Preez is the programme coordinator for the Chair for Critical Studies in Higher Education Transformation (CriSHET) at Nelson Mandela University.
+Jenny Boźena du Preez is the Senior Manager: Programmes of the Chair for Critical Studies in Higher Education Transformation (CriSHET) at Nelson Mandela University.
 She has a PhD in Literary Studies in English with a thesis on the representation of queer sexualities and genders in contemporary short fiction by African women.

 She is an active member of ACUSAfrica, a network of scholars and practitioners interested in Critical University Studies and other alternative and radical approaches to studying the university.
-Her research in this area currently explores the representation of the university in South African fiction, in light of the intriguing connections between Literary Studies in English and Critical University Studies.
+Her research in this area explores the representation of the university in South African fiction and how literature and Literary Studies might offer a ‘disclosing critique’ of the social imaginary of the university.

 Articles